george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 1

+### Session 1:
 Requirements:
 1. Input to the Command line
 2. Output Number of words (result ends with NL) -> `Number of words: 5`
 3. Word is the (a-z,A-Z)
 4. Input Validation -> start with `Enter text: `

+### Session 2:
+Note: Validation will be omited due to wrong understanding.
+The program will paste for the user the inital text: `Enter text: `